Methodology

 What gets scored

-Every entry on the leaderboard is the output of anc check <binary> against a real CLI tool, run on
+Every entry on the leaderboard is the output of anc audit <binary> against a real CLI tool, run on

 Brett's machine, committed to the site repo as JSON, and rendered into the per-tool page at /score/<name>.
 The